A Brief History

 Wyckoff, Ryan

-Drummond, David Crozier, and Yvonne
+Drummond, David Crozier, Yvonne Perea and Maureen Baker.

 Beth Hart Band

-Kacee was privileged to join power-house rock singer and long-time
+Kacee was privileged to join power-house rock singer and

 friend, recording artist Beth